 CAA-NRC regime part of BJP's Hindu Rashtra project: N Ram

-The Centre's continuing support to the CAA and the proposed National Register of Citizens is not just a "diversionary tactic" being deployed in the face of an economic crisis but it's a part of the BJP's "Hindu Rashtra" project, noted journalist R Ram said here on Saturday.
+The Centre's continuing support to the CAA and the proposed National Register of Citizens is not just a "diversionary tactic" being deployed in the face of an economic crisis but it's a part of the BJP's "Hindu Rashtra" project, noted journalist N Ram rpt N Ram said here on Saturday.
 He also appealed to protesters to maintain discipline to ensure that the "mass upsurge" doesn't lose steam.

 "I don't think this is just a diversionary tactic.
 It may have that effect of diverting attention from the economic crisis, the collapse of their dream of building a powerful economy in India," N Ram said.
 He made the remarks during the opening session 'The Rising Tide in Indian Politics' of the two-day 'Mumbai Collective' initiative that began here on Saturday.